NTU-Mecatron/brittle-stars-unitysim/docs/randomizer_guide.md

 ### RotationRandomizer
 ![image](https://github.com/user-attachments/assets/f2d065aa-3384-4def-a0c9-6b817d0c9301)

-This randomizer will flip the pictures of brittle stars to stimulate brittle stars on non-flat surfaces.
+This randomizer will flip the background objects, so usually this randomizer will be put above the **_ForegroundObjectPlacementRandomizer_**.
 - **🟢 Action**: In the UI snippet for `RotationRandomizer`, verify that all the minimum values for the three ranges are `-10` and that maximum values are `10`.
 If the rotation angle is too large, it will make the brittle stars look thinner, harder to be recoginized.

 ### MyLightRandomizer
 ![image](https://github.com/user-attachments/assets/218569a3-6acc-4d2f-93b2-022d1dce0d28)

-This randomizer will change the direction of light in camera view.
+This randomizer will change the color and brightness of light in camera view.
 - **🟢 Action**: In the UI snippet for `MyLightRandomizer`, verify that `Light Intensity = (0,2), Temperature = (3000,16000)`.

 ### ForegroundScaleRandomizer